Organic Form Interior Design: Biofilico Wellness Interiors

 A structure built using the principles of organic architecture, and organic design style as a whole, can be said to display the following characteristics:

-• Creates things from the inside out, mirroring how much of nature functions
+Creates things from the inside out, mirroring natural shapes found in the environment

 The derivative term, organic design, extends the philosophy of the architecture of the same name to smaller projects like furniture, accessories, and art.